Worthing’s Best Restaurants

-Here at Restaurants Brighton we are clearly big fans of the Brighton food scene.
+Here at Restaurants Brighton, we are clearly big fans of the Brighton food scene and it is clear to see that the quality of Worthing restaurants is on the up.
 Brighton’s success has made it one of the go to destinations in the UK, and not just for those looking for a day trip.
 Brighton has long been a popular destination for people looking to get out of London or those looking to relocate and start a new life.
 This has had a knock-on effect in pushing up house prices and rents, which unfortunately has pushed many people out of the city.
-Photo credit: Worthing Journal.

 Worthing’s evolving pub scene

-One of Worthing’s newer offerings, The Crabshack, is a superb local seafood restaurant that makes the most of the greatest resource on Worthing’s doorstep.
+The Crabshack is a superb local seafood restaurant that makes the most of the greatest resource on Worthing’s doorstep.
 Situated on the beachfront at the edge of the city centre this is the must try venue in Worthing.
 The family run restaurant offers super fresh seafood in a relaxed and unpretentious setting.
-The food is cooked to order and when its gone its gone.
+The food is cooked to order and when it’s gone it’s gone.
 With everything from crab sandwiches through to grilled lobster, depending on the days catch, you can expect some of the best seafood around served simply and with love.
 On a sunny afternoon you cannot beat sitting on their outdoor terrace with a cold beer and bag of cockle popcorn.
-Photo credit: The CrabShack

 The Fish Factory is part of the Worthing Proto Group of restaurants, which include the Fat Greek Taverna and Food.
 The Fish Factory is the original member of the group and as such makes it into this list.
 Serving only the freshest seafood, sourced from sustainable fisheries they are passionate about line caught fish.
 The Fish Factory believe in authenticity, which for them means sourcing ingredients from their country of origin.
 That means you get chorizo from Spain and pasta flour from Italy.
 The Fish Factory is a relaxed and comfortable dining experience, with professional service and quality cooking.

+One of our favourite Worthing restaurants.
 It is not just people that are moving from Brighton to Worthing but even the city’s restaurants are heading down the coast.
 Pizzaface has long be a Brighton favourite and they now have a branch in Worthing with a mini Boho Gelato included.
 What makes the Worthing branch different is that this is also a sit in restaurant with seating and table service.
 The quality is the same that residents of Hove and Kemptown are used to, with a range of pizzas and toppings that focus on quality fresh ingredients.
 If you are in town and feeling a little homesick for Brighton then Pizzaface will get you back on track and smiling.
-Photo credit: Pizzaface

 A note on where to drink

 Bet you didn’t know that Worthing is the unofficial micropub capitol of Sussex.
 Lovers of The Watchmakers Arms in Hove will be familiar with the micropub concept, well Worthing was where it all started in area.
 Worthing boasts four micropubs, the original being Anchored in the centre of the city.
 If you’ve not been to a micropub then this is a great one to start.
 The Brooksteed Alehouse just north of the main station is a little more similar to The Watchmakers and The Green Man in West Worthing is somewhere in between.
-The newest is the GeorgieFinn which is due to open in mid-2017.
+Want to takeaway?
+Check out Bottle and Jug Dept for some fab natural wines and bottled craft beer.

 Ale not your thing?